Saiganesh-0918/Mthree-Training-Notes/README.md

 ### Week-6
 - Grafana setup and monitoring.

+### Week-7
-- Advanced Grafana usage and dashboards.
+- Grafana and Angular combined concepts.
-- **New Update:** Added `Grafana_week-6_day4&5.md` with additional images.
+- Project documentation and implementation.

 ### Images
 - Extracted images from PDFs related to the training materials.
-- Screenshots related to Grafana Week-6.

 ## 🚀 How to Contribute
 1. Clone the repository: